Azure/aml-registermodel/README.md

 Add this JSON output as [a secret](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets) with the name `AZURE_CREDENTIALS` in your GitHub repository.

+#### Experiment Name

+This action input defines the experiment name to which the run with the ID `run_id` belongs to.
+This run must have created a model file with the name `model_file_name` (defined in the input file).
+The model file will be registered in the model registry in Azure Machine Learning by this action.
+If this input is not defined, the action will try to find a model file with the name `model_file_name` (defined in the parameters file) in your GitHub repository.
+If the model file is available in your repository, it will be registered in the Azure Machine Learning model registry.

+#### Run ID

+This actioninput defines the run, which created a model file with the name `model_file_name` (defined in the parameters file).
+The model file will be registered in the model registry in Azure Machine Learning by this action.
+If this input is not defined, the action will try to find a model file with the name `model_file_name` (defined in the parameters file) in your GitHub repository.
+If the model file is available in your repository, it will be registered in the Azure Machine Learning model registry.

 #### Parameters File

 The action tries to load a JSON file in the `.cloud/.azure` folder in your repository, which specifies details for the model registration to your Azure Machine Learning Workspace.
 By default, the action is looking for a file with the name `registermodel.json`.
 If your JSON file has a different name, you can specify it with this parameter.
 Note that none of these values are required and in the absence, defaults will be used.